 Swimrun in Jersey is here to stay.
 Despite six successful events since 2016, for a while it looked like 2021 was to be the last.
-However, local events management company 3D Events have stepped in to save this iconic race on 3 September 2022 and annually going forward.
+However, local events management company 3D Events have stepped in to save this iconic swimrun destination on the 3 September 2022 and annually going forward.

 Swim Run Jersey will offer three distances to cater for a wider range of participants.